Embed Code

 Frostbite (Wikipedia)

-Frostbite is an injury to skin or other living tissue that is allowed to freeze, commonly affecting the fingers, toes, nose, ears, cheeks and chin.
-Most often, frostbite occurs in the hands and feet, often preceded by frostnip, a paling or reddening in an area of skin as its blood vessels constrict that tingles, feels very cold, or simply feels numb.
-This may be followed by clumsiness and white or bluish, waxy-looking skin.
+Frostbite is an injury to skin or other living tissue that is allowed to freeze, especially affecting the fingers, toes, nose, ears, cheeks and chin.
+Most often, frostbite occurs in the hands and feet, often preceded by frostnip, a paling or reddening of a body part as its blood vessels constrict that tingles, feels very cold, or simply feels numb.
+This may be followed by the clumsiness and white or bluish, waxy-looking skin that evidence full-blown frostbite.
 Swelling or blistering may occur following treatment.
 Complications may include hypothermia or compartment syndrome.

 Frostbite